brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

 ## 📝 Logging and Output

-- 📄 **Logging:** Each script generates detailed logs in `.LOG` format, documenting every step of the process, including successful uninstallations and any errors encountered.
+- 📄 **Logging:** Each script generates detailed logs in `.LOG` format, documenting every step of the process, from uninstalling software to handling errors.
 - 📊 **Export Functionality:** Results are exported in `.CSV` format, providing easy-to-analyze data for auditing and reporting purposes.